Administrative Regulation on Uniform Complaint Procedure

 The District's UCP policy and administrative regulation shall be posted in all District schools and offices, including staff lounges and student government meeting rooms.
 (Education Code 234.1)

-The District shall disseminate on an annual basis the UCP Annual Notice which is a written notice of the District's approved UCP complaint procedures to all Districts students, employees, parents or guardians of District students, school and District advisory committee members, appropriate private school officials or representatives, and other interested parties.
+In addition, the Superintendent or designee shall annually provide written notification of the district’s UCP to students, employees, parents or guardians of District students, school and District advisory committee members, school advisory committee members, appropriate private school officials or representatives, and other interested parties by updating SFUSD handbook and websites, and announcing all changes through standard SFUSD parent communication methods.

 This notice may be made available on the District's website as well and shall include the following: